assimilation/assimilation-official/Dependencies.md

 The versions of libsodium and libpcap which we use are controlled by ```docker/nanoprobe/dockerfile.in```
 ## C libraries for the Nanoprobe
 These are the libraries the nanoprobe uses:
+### glibc
+[Glibc](https://www.gnu.org/software/libc/) is the GNU C library.
+It is the only library which we dynamically link to be referenced as a shared library.
+Every Linux machine has a version of glibc, which we will then use at runtime.
+This will work nicely, provided that the version of glibc installed on the target machine is no older than the one we built against. _All other libraries are statically linked_.
 ### glib2
 [Glib2](https://wiki.gnome.org/Projects/GLib) is a C library (not the same as glibc or libc), which provides some higher-level constructs including an event loop and various handy datastructures - such as hash tables, linked lists and so on.
 In addition, it isolates us from platform differences.
 In theory, this should make a Windows port of the nanoprobe possible.
-_We use the version of glib2 which comes with the version of CentOS that we used to build our Meson container._
+_We statically link against the version of glib2 which comes with the version of CentOS that we used to build our Meson container._
 ### zlib
 Zlib is a compression library
-_We use the version of zlib which comes with the version of CentOS we used to build our Meson container._
+_We statically link against the version of zlib which comes with the version of CentOS we used to build our Meson container._
 ### libsodium
 [Libsodium](https://github.com/jedisct1/libsodium) is a cryptographic library.
 It compiles easily on any platform, since it's only system connection is to system entropy (randomness).